-Wash your eyes with water after swimming.
+- Wash your eyes with water after swimming.
 This will get chlorine out of your eyes and off your eyelids and lashes.

 - Use eye drops before and after swimming to keep moisture in balance.
 For really dry eyes, put thicker gel drops in before your swim and before using your goggles.
 An eye doctor at Michigan Eye Institute can recommend eye drops for very dry eyes.

 - Drink plenty of water.
 You’d be surprised at how the more water you drink, the less dry and irritated your eyes are.

-Pool, hot tub, ocean, and lake water is bad business for your eyes.
+Pool, hot tub, ocean, and lake water are bad business for your eyes.
 Bacteria can grow on contact lenses, even after just one swim, and cause a corneal infection.
-Because contacts sit in the eye for extended periods of time, the exposure to chemicals, bacteria, parasites, or fungi can cause a pretty severe problem, even vision loss.
+Because contacts sit in the eye for extended periods of time, exposure to chemicals, bacteria, parasites, or fungi can cause a pretty severe problem, even vision loss.
 Instead, go without your contacts and ask Michigan Eye Institute about prescription goggles.

 You take the time to put on sunscreen, a hat, and find a shady spot under an umbrella.
 Think about your eyes too.
 And remember, swimming isn’t the only cause of red, itchy eyes.
 Other conditions may cause irritation and are worth checking out.